manroygood/roy-goodman/content/authors/admin/_index.md

 ---

 I am a professor in the Department of Mathematical Sciences at NJIT.
 My research applies methods of dynamical systems to (conservative, dispersive) nonlinear wave equations arising, for example, in optics and fluid mechanics.
 I am interested in dynamical and bifurcation phenomena, and I use techniques from Hamiltonian mechanics and perturbation theory, as well as extensive computations.
 My current research in vortex dynamics is supported by the NSF under [DMS-2206016](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2206016&HistoricalAwards=false).

+I led the effort to start the [SIAM New York-New Jersey-Pennsylvania Section (SIAM NNP)](https://sites.google.com/view/siam-nynjpa/home) and was its first president in 2023-2024.
+I have handed over the reins to a new leadership group.